Thoroldvix/WOTLK-EconOMatic/README.md

 7. ### Item Deals Retrieval
    This feature provides a list of the best deals for items on a specific server.
 It helps you identify items that you can buy at a low price and sell at a higher price.
-The discount percentage is calculated based on the difference between market value and minimum buyout prices
+The discount percentage is calculated based on the difference between market value and minimum buyout price.

 8. ### Data Filtering
    You can customize and filter the data to get exactly the information you want.
 Look for specific types of items,